rgsriram/Personal-Projects/Java/trending_songs/readme.txt

 1. Mapper takes the text file input format as input
 2. Mapper takes the line contains song ID, user ID, timestamp, hour, date.
-3. It stores the count per song and the date using the custom writable class called DayCount.
-DayCount class keeps the count per day for each song.
+3. It stores the count per song and the date using the custom writable class called DayCountWritable.
+DayCountWritable class keeps the count per day for each song.
-4. Finally mapper returns the song id and DayCount writable (Count per day) .
+4. Finally mapper returns the song id and DayCountWritable object (Count per day) .

 Partitioner:
 ------------